How to bring positive energy into your home in 2025 – 9 expert tips

-Experts share simple ideas to attract positive energy into your home, to create an uplifting space for the year ahead
+Experts share simple ideas to attract positive energy into your home, helping you create an uplifting space for the year ahead

 (Image credit: Future)

-Today's biggest interior design trends are more thoughtful toward how our homes make us feel.
+Some of today's biggest Pinterest interior design trends are more thoughtful toward how our homes make us feel.
 "People want their interiors to make them feel good," explains Jo Littlefair, co-founder and director of Goddard Littlefair.
 "Whether it’s a cocooning and relaxing spa experience or a vibrant and uplifting space."

 Here are nine simple tricks, shared by experts to attract more positivity in any room of the house.